control-toolbox/OptimalControlProblems.jl/ext/Descriptions/insurance.md

 The *insurance problem* is a benchmark in stochastic optimal control with applications in actuarial science and financial planning.
 It models the dynamic interplay between insurance coverage, medical expenses, health, revenue, and utility over time.
-Both the state trajectory \(x(\cdot)\) and the control \(u(\cdot)\) are decision variables.
+Both the state trajectory $x(\cdot)$ and the control $u(\cdot)$ are decision variables.
 The aim is to maximise the expected utility subject to constraints on insurance, expenses, health, revenue, and marginal utility.

 The problem can be written as